okta/okta-aspnet/docs/aspnetcore-mvc.md

 ## Configuration for cloud services or load balancers

 If you plan to deploy your application to a cloud service, you may need to do additional customization.
-Cloud services usually create similar environments in which applications run inside a Docker container without using HTTPS.
-The front host or load balancer that the user has direct access to may or may not use HTTPS by-default.
+Cloud services usually create similar environments in which applications run inside a Docker container using HTTP and behind a reverse proxy or load balancer.
+Cloud environment may comprise API gateway, firewall, load balancer, reverse proxy.
+This environment may be initially configured to use HTTP for incoming requests.

-Cloud services are vary in configuration, but general rules are:
+Although cloud services configurations may vary, general rules are:

-* Make sure Load Balancer or front host uses HTTPS.
+* Make sure the environment is using HTTPS for incoming requests.

-This may be the default or may require some amount of fiddling as in case of AWS.
+This may be the default setting or may require some amount of fiddling as in case of AWS.

-* Your Application should be aware of HTTPS scheme used by user despite the App itself is using HTTP.
+* Application should be configured to consider forwarded headers information.

-[Microsoft.AspNetCore.Authentication.BuildRedirectUri](https://github.com/aspnet/Security/blob/26d27d871b7992022c082dc207e3d126e1d9d278/src/Microsoft.AspNetCore.Authentication/AuthenticationHandler.cs#L117) function relies on request scheme and will not work properly when front host uses HTTPS but the application is running over HTTP.
+Backend application typically listens on HTTP and it sits behind a reverse proxy or load balancer that accepts user requests over HTTPS.
+If this isn't taken into account `redirect_uri` authentication parameter will not be built correctly as the function used for that [Microsoft.AspNetCore.Authentication.BuildRedirectUri](https://github.com/aspnet/Security/blob/26d27d871b7992022c082dc207e3d126e1d9d278/src/Microsoft.AspNetCore.Authentication/AuthenticationHandler.cs#L117) relies on request scheme.

-Please check this [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer) on how to configure your application to work in such environments.
+For information on how to configure your application in a proxied, load balanced environment, see [Configure ASP.NET Core to work with proxy servers and load balancers](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/proxy-load-balancer).

-Azure environment with Front Door load balancer should work properly after forwarded headers configuration is added like so:
+Azure environment with [Front Door load balancer](https://docs.microsoft.com/en-us/azure/frontdoor/) should work properly after forwarded headers configuration is added like so:

 `Startup.ConfigureServices:`
 ```csharp